xsoulspace/life_hooks/packages/xsoulspace_locale/README.md

 ## Contributing

-Contributions to improve the UI Locale package are welcome.
+Contributions to improve this package are welcome.
 Please feel free to submit issues, feature requests, or pull requests on our GitHub repository.

 ## License